 Ruthie’s Law is important in understanding the overall bigger picture of the problem of nursing home abuse incidents.
 Because the law requires nursing homes to report on incidents, the resultant data can help the senior services commissioner understand the frequency and extent of future patient-on-patient or staff-on-patient acts of abuse.
-Ultimately, this data can help shape future policy and continue to deter nursing homes from deceiving families, like Ruth’s when it comes to serious incidents residents are involved in.
+Ultimately, this data can help shape future policies.
+It can also continue to deter nursing homes from deceiving families like Ruth’s when it comes to serious incidents involving residents.

-Now Erie County is taking a stand to demonstrate that deceiving families about incidents that involve their senior loved ones is unacceptable.
-Officials are asking that the nursing homes be required to pay higher fines when they are found to be negligent in following proper procedures that ultimate end up jeopardizing a resident’s health.
+Now, Erie County is taking a stand to demonstrate that deceiving families about incidents that involve their senior loved ones is unacceptable.
+Officials are asking that nursing homes be required to pay higher fines when they are found to be negligent in following proper procedures that jeopardize a resident’s health.